 Cybercrime has grown into a massive threat to every company these days.
 The number of crimes increases on an annual basis exposing large volumes of sensitive data.
 Such “threat” is not just restricted to corporates, but also individuals who take cybersecurity lightly.

 Cybersecurity Ventures predicated, Cybercrime will cost the world $6 trillion annually by 2021.
 In fact, 2017 experienced some of the worst data breaches ever like, Yahoo breach, Wanna Cry, Vault 7, Equifax and many others.
 Financial credentials were breached during these cybersecurity gaffes.
-To add to our woes, Symantec estimates that the Mobile Malware will increase by 54% in the coming years.
+To add to our woes, experts estimates that the Mobile Malware will increase by 54% in the coming years.

 The time has arrived for every enterprise as well as individual to secure their data from being intercepted.
 If your site collects and stores user’s personal and financial or sensitive data, here are some of the Cybersecurity best practices that you can adapt to safeguard end users, customers and employees data in 2018.